elizabethtl/elizabethtl.github.io/_posts/2025-07-16-context-matters.md

   <figcaption>How our understanding of SCA in software development changed through the project</figcaption>
 </figure>

+We found many challenges with SCA, which we grouped into 3 themes.

+**T1: More information is needed to evaluate the risk and impact of the vulnerability alert.**
+SCA alerts are too generic, developers often need to put in additional manual effort to interpret the alert.

+**T2: When and how the SCA scan runs in the development cycle matter.**
+SCA can act as security gates in software development, which could lead to halting development.

+**T3: Integration of SCA and communication of the results can generate overhead if there is not enough context present.**
+Combining **T1** and **T2**, the issues with integration and the results can lead to overhead in the SCA process.
+The overhead is amplified when scaling SCA to multiple projects and teams.
+Large organizations often have to develop custom tooling around SCA results to manage the large number of SCA alerts.

-Below, I summarize some of our interesting findings.
+Below are some of our interesting findings.
 But I do encourage you to read our [full paper](../assets/context-matters.pdf)!
 We included many more quotes from participants and it provides a clearer picture of the challenges with SCA tools.

-### Different ecosystems
+### Different ecosystems (T2)

 Participants pointed out that different SCA tools have different strengths and weaknesses.

 For example, one participant mentioned:
-> Both T05 and T06 were pretty good at certain languages.
-I think T05 was really good at Java, and probably Python. [...] they were both pretty bad at Go
+> "Both T05 and T06 were pretty good at certain languages.
+I think T05 was really good at Java, and probably Python. [...] they were both pretty bad at Go"

 Some participants shared that they use multiple SCA tools as each has different strengths.

 One of the participants with SCA development experience and shared their thoughts and reasoning for this:
-> All the package managers are different.
-So you have to have exceptions for each one and you have to figure out what those exceptions are.
+> "All the package managers are different.
+So you have to have exceptions for each one and you have to figure out what those exceptions are."

-### Interpreting SCA results
+### Interpreting SCA results (T1)

 Determining the impact of a vulnerability reported by the tool is a big challenge.
 From just the SCA alert, users often cannont decide what the impact of the vulnerability is on their application.
 Additional manual triaging is often required.
-> I will look at the findings from the SCA tool and triage them and determine which ones need to be tickets that would then go to the engineering team for remediation.
+> "I will look at the findings from the SCA tool and triage them and determine which ones need to be tickets that would then go to the engineering team for remediation."

-### Fixing vulnerabilities
+### Fixing vulnerabilities (T1, T3)

 Resolving the alerts can also be challenging.
 The easiest way is often to update the outdated component, but that could introduce breaking changes: